Skip to content

 How do I find the best deals for life insurance with critical illness cover?

-Always disclose your medical history and lifestyle honestly to avoid invalid claims, and review your cover regularly to ensure it still meets your needs as your circumstances change.
+Crucially, always disclose details of your medical history and be honest about your lifestyle to avoid claims being delayed, reduced or rejected due to inaccurate or incomplete information.
+Also remember to review your cover regularly to ensure it still meets your needs as your circumstances change.

 Author